 My biggest contribution was rewriting and redesigning the dynamic course map implementation that displays runner density, medical information, GPS-tracked runners, weather, emergencies, and more.
 I built the map using the Mapbox GL JS API.

-Through user testing and collaboration with Northwestern data visualization researchers, I optimized the design for rapid data absorption.
-You can see the design on the right.
+Through user testing and collaboration with Northwestern data visualization researchers at the Visual Cognition Lab, I optimized the design for rapid data absorption.

 I also spend much of my time on the project facilitating communication between our team and race officials, ensuring we meet their needs when building the system.
 I am on site during race days, deploying and operating the live system.